 Reference Guidance, Illustrative Considerations and Example Procedures Considering whether to use the work of internal audit, a practitioner's expert or another practitioner HKSAE 3000 (Revised) 32(a),(b), 45(b),(c) Chapter 1 Considerations about whether to use the work of internal audit, practitioner's expert or another practitioner are the same for limited and reasonable assurance.
-Assessing the objectivity and competence when the work of such a party (see row above) is to be used HKSAE 3000 (Revised) 52 (a),(b), 53, 55(a),(b) Chapter 1 In assessing their competence, capabilities and objectivity, it may be useful to consider, for example: Who they report to (e.g., Internal Audit may report to the Board of Directors or Audit committee); Professional body membership requirements, such as those to do with ethics and independence, continuing professional education, or license to practice; Published papers written by the expert, or the expert's membership of industry or other bodies; Whether another practitioner is from within the same network or firm or outside of the practitioner's own organization and what quality control procedures that organization has in place; Personal or professional relationships with the preparer entity; Whether the other practitioner operates in a regulatory environment that actively oversees the practitioner; and The extent of involvement the practitioner expects to be able to have in the work of these other parties.
-Obtaining an understanding of processes and, where relevant, internal control HKSAE 3000 (Revised) 47 L/R Chapters 4 , 6 Obtaining an understanding of the process used to prepare the subject matter information may include making inquiries about aspects of the process that are relevant to the engagement.
+Assessing the objectivity and competence when the work of such a party (see row above) is to be used HKSAE 3000 (Revised) 52 (a),(b), 53, 55(a),(b) Chapter 1 In assessing their competence, capabilities and objectivity, it may be useful to consider, for example: Who they report to (e.g., Internal Audit may report to the Board of Directors or Audit committee); Professional body membership requirements, such as those to do with ethics and independence, continuing professional education, or license to practice; Published papers written by the expert, or the expert's membership of industry or other bodies; Whether another practitioner is from within the same network or firm or outside of the practitioner's own organization and what quality management policies or procedures that organization has in place; Personal or professional relationships with the preparer entity; Whether the other practitioner operates in a regulatory environment that actively oversees the practitioner; and The extent of involvement the practitioner expects to be able to have in the work of these other parties.
+Obtaining an understanding of processes and, where relevant, internal control HKSAE 3000 (Revised) 47 L/R Chapters 4, 6 Obtaining an understanding of the process used to prepare the subject matter information may include making inquiries about aspects of the process that are relevant to the engagement.
 While, in some limited assurance engagements, the practitioner may choose to obtain an understanding of internal control over the preparation of the subject matter information, this is often not the case.
 The practitioner is also not required to evaluate the design of controls and determine whether they have been implemented for limited assurance.
+In addition to the matters set out in the column to the left, the practitioner obtains an understanding of, for example: Control activities relevant to the engagement that are judged necessary to understand in order to assess the risks of material misstatement (e.g., at the assertion level).